Dom Paul Benoit; Organ Works, Vol. 1 soon to be released

-Pipedreams Show features Hamilton work for AGO convention
+Pipedreams Show features Hamilton's compositions for AGO convention

 The NPR show "Pipedreams" features performances from the 2016 American Guild of Organists convention in Houston.
 One of the featured performances is "Fanfare on Castlewood" played beautifully by organist Chase Loomer at the Catherdral of the Sacred Heart.

 NEW RECORDING of a rare work by Olivier Messiaen

 Hamilton releases on his youtube channel: A first recording of a rare work by Olivier Messiaen: Déchiffrage I from 1934